meething/webrtctzn/README.md

-# WebRTCTZN
+# webrtCTZN

-Decentralized p2p dWebRTC for CTZN with multi-network peer discovery.
+#### Decentralized p2p dWebRTC for CTZN with multi-network peer discovery.

 ## What does this do?
 Audio & Video Chat, Whiteboarding, Image and Screensharing with a minimal interface.